National Institute of Technology, Agartala: History

-The institute was converted from Tripura Engineering College, a State Engineering College, to a National Institute of Technology in 2006.
+The institute was converted from Tripura Engineering College, a State Engineering College, to a National Institute of Technology in 2006 |url.
 To better reflect this new status, the total seats were increased from 250 to 420 for the academic session 2007 – 2008 and undergraduate courses were introduced in electrical and electronics engineering, transportation engineering and production engineering.
 The Civil Engineering Department started a postgraduate programme in structural engineering to fulfill a state requirement.
 The campus, which had been nonresidential, was made residential for the 2007 – 2008 session with the reopening of two boys' hostels and one girls' hostel.
 The institute is built over 365.6 acres (1.48 km2) of land.